andreas-becker/project-ASVS-User-Stories/Authentication/2_1_7-Authentication_Password-breached-passwords.md

 ## ASVS Requirement description

-Verify that passwords submitted during account registration and password change are checked against a set of breached passwords either locally (such as the top 50,000 to 100,000 most common passwords which match the system's password policy) or using an external API.
+Verify that passwords submitted during account registration, login, and password change are checked against a set of breached passwords either locally (such as the top 1,000 or 10,000 most common passwords which match the system's password policy) or using an external API.
 If using an API a zero knowledge proof or other mechanism should be used to ensure that the plain text password is not sent or used in verifying the breach status of the password.
-Whenever there is a major third party breach of passwords, lock affected users and force a password change for the user to set a new non-breached password.
+If the password is breached, the application must require the user to set a new non-breached password.

 ## User Story